Discover your voice. Learn to write persuasively. Become a collaborative leader and transform the world.

 Find out how MS in Science alum Chris Block learned to bring humanity back into the workplace.

-Our part-time, Saturday-only schedule means you’ll be advancing your career, not pausing it.
+Our half-time, flexible schedule means you’ll be advancing your career, not pausing it.

 You’ll take the lessons from class each week directly into the workplace, improving your effectiveness and standing out from the crowd.